-History of Ross Island
+History of Ross Island, Andamans

 For over 80 years, many families settled here and the entire island was transformed into a lively hub – almost akin to British town.
-Besides the officers’ houses, the British had also, established bakeries, stores, clubhouses, a church, cemetery and more – in short, all that was required for a comfortable living.
+Besides the officers’ houses, the British had also, established bakeries, stores, clubhouses, a church, cemetery, and more – in short, all that was required for a comfortable living.
 The Island was dotted with manicured lawns and was quite vibrant with parties in the open-air theater, ballroom dances, tennis courts, a cricket pitch and swimming pool.
 Every Saturday, they had a sailing race called the Challenge cup.
 For some golf and hockey, they went across to Port Blair.
 The settlement was so good that it was soon known as the Paris of the East.
 Only till it was hit by an earthquake in 1941, which ended the British revelry on this island.

-1) Fascinating Fauna on Netaji Subhash Chandra Bose Island
+Fascinating Fauna on Netaji Subhash Chandra Bose Island

 The first thing that you notice are herds of deer on the Island.
-It is like arriving on a small piece of natural paradise.
+It is like arriving on a small piece of a natural paradise.
 Most of the deer are quite friendly and allow you to approach them and pet them.
 We had a fun time taking some pictures with these golden wonders.
-I do not have an answer to how they landed up here but they sure, seemed happy enough to be there.
+These deer might hI do not have an answer to how they landed up here but they sure seemed happy enough to be there.
 Most likely, they might have been natural inhabitants of the dense forests that were cleared by the Indian prisoners.
-Whatever the case, Ross Island indeed, was a home for them.
+Whatever the case, Ross Island indeed has been a home for them.

-2) Officers’ quarters
+2) Officers’ quarters on Ross Island, Andamans

 Gnarled Roots cover the outer walls of the erstwhile homes of the officers.
 From the officer’s barracks to the senior officers’ home, you can find them all along on Ross Island.
 This is where I truly was Lara Croft – with my mighty assistant climbing up the roofs and me squeezing between some to enter the inner rooms – lest there be a treasure left behind.

-3) The Cemetery at Ross Islands
+3) The Cemetery on Andaman Ross Island

-4) The Church at Ross Islands
+5) The Ross Islands Church

-5) Chief Commissioner’s bungalow
+6) Chief Commissioner’s bungalow

 Time felt a little short for this one as I would have loved checking out every nook and corner of this piece of history.
 The most impressive of all the houses on Ross Island, this bungalow was for the British Chief Commissioner.
 It’s the description of a large hall, ballroom with 7 – 8 bedrooms, a garden full of trees and Italian flooring was indeed impressive.
 Took me back to Mr. Darcy’s estate home in Pride and Prejudice. 🙂

-6) The Club house
+7) The Club house on Ross Island Andamans

 I did mention that a lot of infants were lost to diseases on the Island and to prevent further deaths, the British had this water distillery on the island.
 This was the main supply of drinking water for the entire island.

 After the Japanese captured the island, they fortified it further as their hub in the Andamans.
 The famed Japanese bunkers can be found along the periphery of the entire Netaji Subhash Chandra Bose Island.
 You can enter a few while the rest are out-of-bounds.
 It is said that the Japanese used the wood and timber from the abandoned homes of Ross Island to build their bunkers.
 A lot of them are interconnected by way of tunnels.

-Getting to Ross Island
+How to reach Ross Island from Port Blair?